 Situation: There are two main Signal sales plays.
 Follow your Fans + Window of Change.

-Opportunity: Rather than inundate the sales team with 100’s and 100’s of Signals per month, they focused the routing process.
+Opportunity: Rather than inundate the sales team with 100’s hundreds of Signals per month, they focused on the routing process.

 Resolution: